Kenji1245/Dissertation_MSc/README.md

 # Introduction
 This software application contains a search engine that is capable of easily retrieving unstructured data from a NoSQL Database (MongoDB).
 This is done by implementing a natural language processing method known as BERT to interpret information within text and retrieve it by query.

+# Natural Language Processing (BERT)
+BERT is a natural language processing model designed to comprehend the context of words within a sentence, by using a bidirectional approach to capture the full context of a word based on all of its surroundings.

 # Tools Used
 - HTML (Hypertext Markup Language)
 - CSS (Cascading Style Sheets)